 - What problems are they trying to solve with your products?

 Step 3: Outline your campaign goals & objectives

-The key to a successful influencer marketing strategy is to have clear goals and objectives.
+The key to any successful campaign is to have clear goals and objectives which align with your influencer marketing KPI’s.
 This will impact the metrics you track to measure whether your campaign was a success.
 3 common goals and objectives include:

 Step 4: Select your influencer marketing campaign type

 There are a few types of influencer marketing campaigns you can launch.
 Each campaign type can contribute to your goals in various ways — you’ll need to evaluate the benefits of each in order to choose one that will contribute the most to your influencer marketing strategy.

 Here are 5 common campaign types of influencer marketing campaign: